daisynadauld/cse-210-06/README.md

-# Greed
+# Tresure Hunt
-Greed is a game in which the player seeks to gather as many falling gems as possible.
-The game continues as long as the player wants more!
+Greed is a game in which the player seeks to gather as many coins as possible within a time limit.

 # Rules
 Greed is played according to the following rules.

-Gems (*) and rocks (o) randomly appear and fall from the top of the screen.
+Yellow coins (o) randomly appear and fall from the top of the screen.
-The player (#) can move left or right along the bottom of the screen.
+The player can click the coins.
-If the player touches a gem they earn a point.
-If the player touches a rock they lose a point.
-Gems and rocks are removed when the player touches them.
+If the player clicks a coin they earn a point until the time runs out coins are removed when the player touches them. the player can restart are try to get a better score
-The game continues until the player closes the window.

 # Requirements
 Your program must also meet the following requirements.

 The program must have a README file.
-The program must have at least eight classes.
 Each module, class and method must have a corresponding comment.
 The game must remain generally true to the order of play described earlier.

-# Have Some fun!
-Make the game your own by enhancing it any way you like.
-Here are a few ideas.

-Enhanced gems and rocks (multiple kinds, different points).
-Enhanced player movement (up and down in a limited range) Enhanced game play and game over messages.
-Enhanced gem, rock and player representation (colors or better symbols)

 ## Getting Started
 ---